Essex Crossing: Phase 1

+Site 5 at 145 Clinton Street contains the Rollins, a 15-story structure designed by Beyer Blinder Belle, with 211 rental apartments.
+The building is named because it stands on a site where the saxophonist Sonny Rollins formerly lived.
 Trader Joe's opened a 30,000 ft2 location on the first floor and basement of 145 Clinton Street, at the northwest corner with Grand Street, on October 19, 2018.
 The space on the building's second floor, immediately above Trader Joe's, is occupied by a 22,500 ft2 Target store, which opened in August 2018.